zapek/Xeres/README.md

 Run the Gradle ``bootRun`` target.
 It's in the top right _Gradle_ panel, Tasks / application.
 It's already preconfigured.

-(This way also works with IntelliJ IDEA Ultimate but you'll miss some extras like colored debug output and faster launch)
+(This way also works with IntelliJ IDEA Ultimate, but you'll miss some extras like colored debug output and faster launch)

 ##### Command line